projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    The target system will reboot into the ACRN hypervisor and start the Ubuntu Service VM.

 #.
-Confirm that you see the GRUB menu with the "Ubuntu-ACRN Board Inspector" entry.
-Select
+Confirm that you see the GRUB menu with "Ubuntu-ACRN Board Inspector, with 5.15.0-56-generic" entry.
-   it and proceed to booting ACRN.
+   Select it and proceed to booting ACRN.
 (It may be auto-selected, in which case it will boot with this option automatically in 5 seconds.)

-   Note: Maybe there are several same items display, you can check them via pressing the key ``e`` to
-       select the item with kernel "5.15.0-53-generic".

    Example grub menu shown as below: